 You want to find something that you are passionate about and willing to work hard at.
 When you are passionate about the topic or niche that you chose you’ll never run out of things to write and share about.

-You could also a freelance writer working for other bloggers if you don’t want the commitment of your own site but still enjoy writing.
+You could also be a freelance writer working for other bloggers if you don’t want the commitment of your own site but still enjoy writing.

 Earn Money Babysitting